Hiroshi Ōshima: Pacific War

 On 13 February 1941, Ōshima discussed the possibility of a joint German-Japanese initiative for war against the British Empire and the United States with Ribbentrop, agreeing with him the time was ripe to strike at the British Empire in Asia.
 On 23 February 1941, Ribbentrop urged him to press the Japanese government to attack British possessions in East Asia.
-On 28 November 1941, in a conversation with German Foreign Minister, Ōshima was given an assurance that Nazi Germany would join the Japanese government in case of war against the United States.
+On 28 November 1941, in a conversation with German Foreign Minister, Ōshima was given an assurance that the Third Reich would join the Japanese government in case of war against the United States.

 Such was Hitler's high esteem that Ōshima was one of only 15 recipients of the Grand Cross of the Order of the German Eagle in Gold.
 Hitler awarded the medal following the attack on Pearl Harbor in 1941.
 The award ceremony was attended by Reich Foreign Minister Ribbentrop and the secret notes of the conference were revealed at the Nuremberg trials in 1945.
 In addressing Ōshima, Hitler reportedly said:

 Germany presses for Japanese attack on Soviets

-Despite Ōshima's anti-Soviet positions, the Imperial Japanese Government in April 1941 concluded a non-aggression pact with Moscow.
+Despite Ōshima's anti-Soviet positions, the Japanese government in April 1941 concluded a non-aggression pact with Moscow.
 The German armed forces invaded the Soviet Union in June and the German government was interested in a simultaneous Japanese attack on the USSR.
 However, prior to the invasion itself, the German government had not updated Ōshima about plans of attack.
 In a conversation held on 17 May 1941, Ernst von Weizsäcker, State Secretary in the German Foreign Office, denied that there was any tension with the Soviet government.

 Following the invasion of the Soviet Union on 22 June 1941, pressure was placed on the Japanese government to join the invasion.
 On 9 July 1942, Ribbentrop tried to convince Ōshima to urge his government to join the attack on the Soviet Union.
 Ribbentrop's main argument being that "never again would Japan have such an opportunity as existed at present to eliminate once and for all the Russian colossus in eastern Asia".
 On 6 March 1943, Ōshima delivered Ribbentrop the following official statement from the Japanese government: